Blog Header Logo

 How to Shock a Hot Tub

-Trick question - you don't shock a spa with bromine.
+Trick question - you don't.
 There is no such thing as bromine shock, although many people confuse bromide ions with spa shock.
-Bromides (aka Bromine Boosters or Reserve) are used sparingly to boost the 'bromide bank', which is reactivated into bromine by using chlorine granules, or MPS (aka non-chlorine shock).
+Bromides (aka Bromine Boosters or Reserve) are used sparingly to boost the bromide bank, which is reactivated into bromine by using chlorine granules, or MPS (aka non-chlorine shock).

 Chlorine granules are available in varying concentrations or strengths, so follow label instructions closely for proper dosage.
-For a 300 gallon spa, 0.7 oz of Chlorine Granules shaken over the water surface, will raise the chlorine level up to about 10 ppm.
+For a 300 gallon spa, 0.7 oz of chlorine granules shaken over the water surface will raise the chlorine level up to about 10 ppm.
 This should be done with a balanced pH (in the low range of 7.2-7.4), and with the circulation pump running on high to help distribute the shock quickly.
-Keep the spa cover open or removed for about 30 minutes after adding spa shock, to allow reaction gas to escape and prevent damage to the spa cover.
+Keep the spa cover open or removed for about 30 minutes after adding, to allow reaction gas to escape and prevent damage to the spa cover.
 The hot tub should not be used until the chlorine/bromine level drops back below 5 ppm.

-Chlorine free shock, also known as MPS (or PPMS) is Potassium Monopersulfate, or Potassium Peroxymonosulfate, is a quick dissolving and powerful oxidizer that is popular for use in spas and hot tubs.
+Chlorine free shock, also known as MPS, is a quick dissolving and powerful oxidizer that is popular for use in spas.
 It's not measured with a regular spa test strip, so following dosage instructions is important.
-For example however, when shocking a 300 gallon spa, 1-2 oz. of non-chlorine shock is used, broadcast over the water surface, with the spa pump running.
-Like other types of spa shock - add after you use the hot tub, not before.
+For example, when shocking a 300 gallon spa, 1-2 oz. of non-chlorine shock is used, broadcast over the water surface, with the spa pump running.

 Is Hot Tub Shock Dangerous?

 Yes, spa shock can be extremely hazardous, and must be stored in a cool, dry location, safely out of the reach of children.
-Overdosing your spa or hot tub with shock may damage the finish, or the spa cover.
+Overdosing your spa may damage the finish, or the spa cover.
 And using the spa before allowing chlorine/bromine levels to subside can bleach swimsuits or cause skin irritation or breathing difficulties.

 Recommended Products